apereo/cas/cas-server-documentation/installation/Installing-ServicesMgmt-Webapp.md

 ## Services Registry

-You also need to define the *common* services registry by overriding the `src/main/resources/managementConfigContext.xml` file and set the appropriate `serviceRegistryDao`.
-The [persistence storage](Service-Management.html) MUST be the same.
-It should be the same configuration you already use in your CAS server in the `/deployerConfigContext.xml` file.
+The [persistence storage](Service-Management.html) for services **MUST** be the same as that of the CAS server.

 ## Authentication Method

-Access to the management webapp is controlled via [Pac4j](https://github.com/pac4j/pac4j).
-By default, the application is configured to authenticate against a CAS server.
+Access to the management webapp is by default configured to authenticate against a CAS server.
 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

 ## Authorization